 PSA tests are also an important part of monitoring prostate cancer during and after treatment (see “Following PSA levels during and after treatment”).

 Transrectal ultrasound (TRUS)

-TRUS is often used to look at the prostate when a man has a high PSA level or has an abnormal DRE.
+TRUS is often used to look at the prostate when a man has a high PSA level or has an abnormal DRE result.
 It is also used during a prostate biopsy to guide the needles into the right area of the prostate.

 TRUS is useful in other situations as well.
-It can be used to measure the size of the prostate gland, which can help determine the PSA density (described in "Can prostate cancer be found early?") and may also affect which treatment options a man has.
+It can be used to measure the size of the prostate gland, which can help determine the PSA density (described in Prostate Cancer Prevention and Early Detection) and may also affect which treatment options a man has.
 TRUS is also used as a guide during some forms of treatment such as brachytherapy (internal radiation therapy) or cryosurgery.

 If certain symptoms or the results of early detection tests – a PSA blood test and/or DRE – suggest that you might have prostate cancer, your doctor will do a prostate biopsy to find out.

 A biopsy is a procedure in which a sample of body tissue is removed and then looked at under a microscope.
 A core needle biopsy is the main method used to diagnose prostate cancer.
 It is usually done by a urologist, a surgeon who treats cancers of the genital and urinary tract, which includes the prostate gland.